floktl/miniRT/README.md

 ---

-**Note**: This project requires macOS for MLX42 compatibility.
+**Note**: This project requires linux/macOS for MLX42 compatibility.
 Scene files must have a `.rt` extension and follow the specified format.